Phimosis and Paraphimosis

 What are the symptoms of phimosis and paraphimosis?

-The following are the most common symptoms of phimosis and paraphimosis.
+These are the most common symptoms of phimosis and paraphimosis.

 Swelling of the tip of the penis as the foreskin is retracted or pulled back